radhakrishnan-omotec/YoLoV8--ROI--Object-Detection-and-Tracking-/README.md

-# YoLoV8--ROI--Object-Detection-and-Tracking-
+# YoLo-V8---Object-Detection-and-Tracking-in-ROI
-YoLoV8 -ROI- Object Detection and Tracking
+ YoLo V8 - Object Detection and Tracking in ROI